Meet the Band

 Aila Wildman, age 15 - lead vocals and fiddle

-Aila's love of music is spread in equal measures over singing, violin, and fiddle in many genres spanning from Classical to Old Time and beyond.
-She began studying violin/fiddle with a Classical foundation at Floyd Music School at the age of five, performing bluegrass gigs at the age of seven, and joined the Roanoke Youth Symphony at 11, where she now plays in the first violin section.
-Teaching herself to sing with the inspiration of young bluegrass singers in the Galax youth competition, her vocal abilities have developed into a soulful and powerful stage presence, especially for one so young.
+Aila Wildman’s love of music is spread in equal measures over singing, violin, and fiddle in many genres spanning from Classical to Old Time and beyond.
+She began studying violin/fiddle with a Classical foundation at the age of five, performing bluegrass gigs at the age of seven, and joined the Roanoke Youth Symphony at 11, where she now plays in the first violin section.
 Regularly placing and winning ribbons in competitions over the years, she was thrilled and honored to be awarded third place in the adult Bluegrass Fiddle competition at the historic Galax Old Fiddler’s convention 2016.
+This year Aila has an apprenticeship with Master Fiddler Nate Leath through the Virginia Folklife Program, and she also takes classical violin lessons with Bendy Goodfriend of the Kandinsky Trio.

 Deb Wildman, band mom and Bass